 - No USB ports

 Like many other mainstream vendors, LG offers a variety of monitors depending on the occasion.
-There’s the Ultrawide line, UltraGear line created for gamers and Ultrafine monitors targeting professional creatives handling video and photography.
-Then there’s the LG 32UL500-W that’s a different breed of a monitor altogether: designed for those who want a 4K resolution HDR monitor but don’t have the money for the LG 32UN880-B high-end, Ultrafine monitor.
+There’s the Ultrawide line, UltraGear line created for gamers, and Ultrafine monitors targeting professional creatives handling video and photography.
+Then there’s the LG 32UL500-W, that’s a different breed of a monitor altogether: designed for those who want a 4K resolution HDR monitor but don’t have the money for the LG 32UN880-B high-end, Ultrafine monitor.

 To deliver the LG 32UL500-W at its excellent price while retaining the basic features you’d expect in a 4K HDR monitor, LG had to make a few changes and cuts from its premium line on monitors.
-What you’re left with is one of the best budget 4K monitors that’ll do you just fine if you don’t intent to use it for extreme gaming or productivity.
+What you’re left with is one of the best budget 4K monitors that’ll do you just fine if you don’t intend to use it for extreme gaming or productivity.

 LG 32UL500-W Specs

 - Max Res. & Refresh Rate: 3840 x 2160 @ 60 Hz

 - Speakers:2x 5W

 - Connectivity: 2x HDMI 2.0, DisplayPort 1.4, 3.5mm Audio Out